The secrets to a sustainable Protein Sparing Modified Fast (PSMF) diet (with recipes and optimised food lists)

-How to do a nutrient dense PSMF
+How to implement a nutrient-dense PSMF

-- Minimum protein intake in a weight loss clinic setting is 1.2g/kg total body weight.
+- Minimum protein intake in a weight loss clinic setting is 1.2 g/kg total body weight.

 - Focusing on nutrient-dense foods will ensure you still get adequate protein as well as vitamins and minerals while minimising energy consumption.